Don't hope to get rid of books (Umberto Eco)

 In basket

-We are used to considering childhood as the happiest and most carefree time of our lives, forgetting how defenseless children are in the face of stress and pain.
-Numerous studies have confirmed that divorce or constant quarrels between parents, the death of loved ones, bullying by peers or domestic violence cause various diseases and disorders.
-Stress causes the strongest changes in the body, changing the body chemistry, and a mentally or physically traumatized child turns into an adult with ruined health.
+We tend to think of childhood as the happiest and most carefree time of our lives, forgetting how vulnerable children are to stress and pain.
+Numerous studies have confirmed that divorce or constant parental conflict, the death of loved ones, bullying, or domestic violence cause various illnesses and disorders.
+Stress causes profound changes in the body, altering body chemistry, and a mentally or physically traumatized child develops into an adult with devastated health.

-In her book, Donna Jackson Nakazawa tells the stories of people who managed to overcome the severe consequences of childhood shocks and recover.
-You will not only learn how to help yourself cope with the past, but also understand how to break the vicious circle of stress and diseases passed on from generation to generation.
+In her book, Donna Jackson Nakazawa tells the stories of people who managed to overcome the severe consequences of childhood trauma and achieve healing.
+You will not only learn how to help yourself cope with the past but also understand how to break the vicious cycle of stress and illness that is passed down from generation to generation.

-- Why the brain is “stuck” in the past and how to change it;
+- Why the brain gets stuck in the past and how to change it;

-- Is it possible to fix health problems by working with memories;
+- Can health problems be corrected by working with memories;

 - How the effects of stress differ in boys and girls.